Watch Sample Media Footage: https://youtu.be/tzCpK4ecnqw

 Spotting a Sexual Harasser in the Making

 Sexual harassers are not created overnight.
 They evolve.
 This program will describe and discuss unique warning signs and precursor predatory behaviors that indicate that a harasser-in-the-making is testing the boundaries, and what to do about it.

 Remote Controlled: How Modern Domestic Abusers Exploit Technology

 In an age of technology, domestic abusers have a variety of tools at their disposal.
-From clandestine home surveillance, to smart phone and computer programs, to GPS devices, domestic abusers are able to remotely control their victims.
-Tech savvy perpetrators use their electronic proficiency to threaten, stalk, dominate, and intimidate victims.
+From clandestine home surveillance, to smart phone and computer programs, to GPS devices, tech savvy perpetrators use electronic proficiency to threaten, stalk, dominate, and intimidate victims.
 This program will explain how to combat contemporary digital coercion, including the latest technology.